DPO Teaching Award

 All nominations must include the following:

-1. A brief narrative (no more than 1-page, single spaced) describing how the nominee embodies one or more of the four principles of DPO Teaching (see below)
+1. A brief narrative describing how the nominee embodies one or more of the four principles of DPO Teaching (no more than 2-pages, single spaced, see description of DPO teaching principles below)

-3. Statement(s) of support (can include brief statements from students, TAs, co-teachers, and/or faculty observations)
+4. Statement(s) of support (can include brief statements from students, TAs, co-teachers, supervisors, and/or faculty observations)

-For more information or questions, please contact Kali Furman, Interim Assistant Director of DPO, at [email protected].
+For more information or questions, please contact Kali Furman, DPO Assistant Director, at [email protected].

 Four Principles of DPO Teaching